 Improve community facilities: Community facilities could be improved, for instance by co-locating the youth centre, clinic and library.

 RHP and Richmond Council have committed that public consultation and engagement will be at the heart of any future regeneration.
-Please see the proposal web page to see the latest proposals for Ham Close.
+Please see the proposal web page to see both the latest and previous proposals for Ham Close.